- Be charmed by delightful fishing villages and colourful harbours

 - Relish spectacular coastal views of impressive, towering cliffs and wild seas

-This is an area that is remarkably rich and diverse with its history and natural beauty; from ancient stone circles & burial sites, tiny fishing ports, surf beaches, cliff top theatres and art galleries, seals and basking sharks, this corner of Britain offers so many unique experiences in a compact area.
-All along the SWCP you will discover reminders of its prosperous industrial heritage of mining, fishing, quarrying and boat building.
-Celtic Saints also had a large influence on the area and they left behind chapels, holy wells and crosses that still mark the region today.
+The far southern tip of Britain, known as Land’s End, offers stretches of the most spectacular coastal walking in the entire British Isles.
+This is an area that is remarkably rich and diverse with its history and natural beauty; from ancient stone circles & burial sites, tiny fishing ports, surf beaches, tin mines, cliff top theatres and art galleries, seals and basking sharks, this corner of Britain offers so many unique experiences in a compact area.

 WHAT MAKES OUR TRIPS DIFFERENT?